T.G.Green & Co Ltd originally operated from the village of Church Gresley, South Derbyshire between 1864 and 2007.

 About the Archivist

-Dr Iain M Hambling is the Archivist & Historian for T.G.Green & Co Ltd and has successfully coordinated the officially endorsed Collectors Group through Facebook with over 1,000 members.
+Dr Iain M Hambling is the Archivist & Historian for T.G.Green & Co Ltd and established the official Facebook Museum Archive page that now has well over 2,000 followers.

 About the Archives

-Physical: In 2019 it is envisaged that there will be a fully supported visitors centre, shop and cafe in Church Gresley village, just 500 yards from the original factory, in the meantime Iain continually builds the existing archive and is attempting to preserve the Grade II* listed kilns which still remain on the Church Gresley site but are now on the English Heritage 'at risk' register whilst building and recording the oral history of the pottery's life through the last of the workers who live in the village.
+Physical: By 2025 it is envisaged that there will be a fully supported visitors centre, shop and café on the old Church Gresley factory site, in the meantime Iain continually builds the existing archive and is attempting to preserve the Grade II* listed kilns which still remain on the Church Gresley site but are now on the English Heritage 'at risk' register whilst building and recording the oral history of the pottery's life through the last of the workers who live in the village.

 Bringing the History to You